Joepeijkens/Computational-assignment-Maastricht-University-team-11-2025-2026/README.md

-This it the readme file of our project.
+This is the readme file of our project.
 Here we can quickly explain what the different type of documents contain and how our project is built.